hepplerj/notebook/source/_includes/front.md

 ### Active Projects

 - [Machines in the Valley](/machines-valley-manuscript/).
 This is my dissertation and soon-to-be book manuscript based on a rewrite of my dissertation.
 While I may not port over all of my notes into this new notebook, you can find traces of the work throughout.
 - [Visualization in the Humanities](/visualization-humanities/).
-I'm collectiong research on ways historians have used visualization in their work in order to inform my own thinking about visualization in digital history.
+I'm collecting research on ways historians have used visualization in their work in order to inform my own thinking about visualization and narrative in digital history.